Thermal valve - designed to automatically regulate the oil supply to the oil cooler depending on the oil temperature and its pressure.

 The oil supply hose to the radiator is connected to fitting 11.

-From the oil pump, oil is supplied under pressure into the cavity of thermal valve A.
+From the oil pump, oil is supplied under pressure into cavity A of the thermal valve.

-When the oil pressure is above 0.7-0.9 kgf/cm, the ball valve opens and the oil enters the channel of the thermal valve body B to plunger 1.
+When the oil pressure is above 0.7-0.9 kgf/cm², the ball valve opens and the oil enters channel B of the thermal valve body to plunger 1.

-When the oil temperature reaches 81 + 2°C, the piston of the thermal power element 2, washed by the flow of hot oil, begins to move the plunger 10, opening the way for the oil flow from channel B to the oil cooler.
+When the oil temperature reaches 81 + 2°C, the piston of the thermal power element 2, washed by the flow of hot oil, begins to move plunger 1, opening the way for the oil flow from channel B to the oil cooler.

 The ball valve protects the rubbing parts of the engine from an excessive drop in oil pressure in the lubrication system.

-To check the technical condition of the thermal valve, rinse its parts in kerosene or gasoline and blow with compressed air.
+To check the technical condition of the thermal valve, disassemble it, rinse its parts in kerosene or gasoline and blow them with compressed air.

 Make sure that the thermal valve plunger moves freely in the housing bore without jamming, and that the spring is in good condition.